 Watch out people, Kentucky Fried Cauliflower is a game changer…I’ve had an addiction to crispy, salty fried chicken for years.
 All those delicious spices and textures going on, it’s one of my food heavens.
 One of the best things about food though, is being able to share it.
 With a hardcore vegetarian wife, sharing chicken often proves challenging.
 To resolve this issue I’ve been playing around with alternatives.
 It turns out, deep fried cauliflower wings are a winner!

 Deep-frying anything is hardly going to score any healthy points and the use of flour no longer makes this low-carb, so for me it’s a perfect ‘Cheat Day’ meal.
-That said, cauliflower is packed with vitamin C and K, you might lose a little from deep-frying it but there’s got to be some residual goodness left over!
+That said, cauliflower is packed with vitamin C and K, you might lose a little by making deep fried cauliflower wings, but there’s got to be some residual goodness left over!
 The beauty of this Kentucky Fried Cauliflower, is that the coating goes wonderfully crispy whilst the cauliflower essentially steams inside, resulting in a thoroughly satisfying bite.

-200g plain flour
+- 200 g plain flour

-2 tbs garlic powder
+- 2 tbsp garlic powder

-2 tbs onion granules
+- 2 tbsp onion granules

-2 tsp sweet smoked paprika
+- 2 tsp sweet smoked paprika

-2 tsp cayenne pepper
+- 2 tsp cayenne pepper

-2 tsp finely ground sea salt
+- 2 tsp sea salt finely ground

-A good grind of black pepper
+- A good grind of black pepper

-1 cauliflower cut into 1.5" pieces (1)
+- 1 cauliflower cut into 1.5" pieces

-Vegetable/peanut oil to fry
+- veg/peanut oil to fry

-Thyme sprigs to garnish
+- thyme sprigs to garnish

-Combine all coating ingredients and pour into two bowls, pour buttermilk into another.
+- Combine all coating ingredients and pour into two bowls, pour buttermilk into another.
 Dredge cauliflower in spiced flour, shake off excess.
 Dip dredged cauliflower into buttermilk, then into next bowl of spiced flour.
 Lay pieces on greaseproof lined tray.

-Fill a medium or large saucepan one third full of oil, or prepare a deep-fat fryer.
+- Fill a medium or large saucepan one third full of oil, or prepare a deep-fat fryer.
 Heat to 180’C (2).
 Carefully drop coated cauliflower into oil (3).
 Fry for 3-4 minutes until deep-golden in colour, drain onto kitchen paper.
 Sprinkle with sea salt.